Interactive marketing: what it is and how to get it right

 As a first step, AD asked the survivors to share their stories via letters and emails.
 Then, they published some of them in the print and online versions of the newspaper.

 In a second step, due to the high number of stories received, AD decided to transcribe all the letters into an interactive gallery integrated into an article available on their website’s premium and paid section.
-People could navigate the gallery and click on each testimony to have more details.
+People could navigate the gallery and click on each testimony to see more details.

 3. Nescafé’s personality test